steve-crouch/FM001-test/_episodes/00-hpc-intro.md

 at the same time.
 Luckily, large scale computing systems &mdash; shared computing resources with lots of computers &mdash; are available at many universities, labs, or through national networks.
-These resources usually have more central processing units (CPUs), CPUs that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
+These resources usually have more central processing units (CPUs), that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
 They are frequently called "clusters", "supercomputers" or resources for "high performance computing" or HPC.